SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

 \subsection{Experimental Settings}

 Each audio clip was processed to a uniform length of $t=9$ seconds.
 Shorter audio clips were repeated to meet this duration, while longer clips were trimmed.
-During pre-training, each positive pair consisted of two 4.5-second segments randomly extracted from the 9-second audios.
+During pre-training, each positive pair consisted of two 4.5-second segments randomly extracted from the 9-second audio.
 In downstream training, only 4.5-second audio segments were used as inputs.

-To transform raw audio data into a 2D matrix, we used Wav2Vec2~\cite{baevski2020wav2vec}, a pre-trained SSL model for automatic speech recognition (ASR).
+To transform raw audio data into a 2D matrix, we used Wav2Vec2~\citep{baevski2020wav2vec}, a pre-trained SSL model for automatic speech recognition (ASR).
 Specifically, the wav2vec2-xls-r-300m variant was employed to generate feature matrices serving as visual representations of the audio, fine-tuned for audio deepfake detection tasks.
 Each resulting 2D matrix had dimensions of (1024, 224).
-These matrices were divided into 32 temporal and 32 spatial patches, resulting in two graph views (temporal and spatial) with 32 nodes each across all datasets.
+These matrices were divided into 32 temporal and 32 spectral patches, resulting in two graph views (temporal and spectral) with 32 nodes each across all datasets.
 During model training, we utilized a \textit{k-nearest neighbors} graph with three outgoing edges per node for ASVspoof 2021 DF and ASVspoof 5, and four for CFAD.
-Details on parameter sensitivity are provided in~~\autoref{sec:sens}.
+Details on parameter sensitivity are provided in~\autoref{sec:sens}.

 Experiments were conducted on an Intel Xeon Platinum 8452Y 3.20 GHz processor and an NVIDIA H100 GPU.
-Visual representations were processed into patches (nodes) through a \textit{stem convolutional layer}~\cite{han2022vision} before being passed into the vision GC encoders.
+The visual representations were segmented into patches using a \textit{stem convolutional layer}~\citep{han2022vision} before being passed into the vision GC encoders.
 Each node had a 256-dimensional feature vector.
-The vision GC encoders consisted of a 5-layer pyramid architecture for both temporal and spatial graph processing, halving the embedding size at each layer.
-A 3-layer projection head with 256, 128, and 80 hidden dimensions was used during pre-training, which was later replaced by a classifier head with similar dimensions for the audio deepfake detection task.
+The vision GC encoders consisted of a 5-layer pyramid architecture for both temporal and spectral graph processing, halving the embedding size at each layer.
+A 3-layer projection head with 256, 128, and 80 hidden dimensions was used during pre-training, which was subsequently replaced by a classification head during the downstream training stage.